dwanerich/dwanerich.github.io/_posts/2020-10-19-greenl_fe_123_-_javascript_rails_api_project.markdown

 permalink:  greenl_fe_123_-_javascript_rails_api_project
 ---

-#### The Application was inspired by 3 Pillars of Javascript, my love for plants & teaching my 4 year old son how to indentify a happy plant vs a sad plant.
+#### The Application was inspired by the 3 Pillars of Javascript, my love for plants & teaching my 4 year old son how to indentify a happy plant vs a sad plant.

 #### A clean, fun, design showcasing some backend logic, AJAX requests, DOM manipulation & a`has_many` / `belongs_to` relationships between two Models.